 As you can see from the diagram above the reptilian brain regulates metabolic systems, our breathing, our heartbeat and our nervous system, temperature, balance etc.

 The amygdala is the survival brain and acts like a security guard to the reptilian brain.
 It is hyper-vigilant as it is searching for danger.
 It is our old evolutionary patterning and gears us into fight, flight, freeze.
 Emotions, such as fear, pleasure, anxiety and anger are responses to an amygdala on high alert.
 Often undesirable responses to childhood and lifetime traumas give the amygdala reason to become very active causing hype-vigilence, reactions associated to fight, flight, freeze, and emotions like anxiety and anger.

 The Limbic system is the emotional brain, and contains emotional responses that stem from activity predominantly in the reptilian brain & amygdala.
-The Limbic system contains likes and dislikes, emtions, feelings and dreams, habit control and memories.
-The Limbic system can be very out of balance if the reptilian brain, and especially the amygdala are full of a sense of unsafety, or even danger.
+The Limbic system contains likes and dislikes, emotions, feelings and dreams, habit control and memories.
+The Limbic system can be very out of balance if the reptilian brain, and especially the amygdala are full of a sense of being unsafe, or even in danger.